Recognize Improvement Opportunities

-Step 3: Subordinating everything,
+Step 3: Subordinating everything to the bottleneck

 Step 4: Elevating the constraint

-Step 5: Observing where another constraint occurs,
+Step 5: Observing where another constraint occurs

-In Lean activities that bring no actual value are seen as waste, and as a leader, you need to distinguish between necessary and unnecessary waste.
+In Lean, activities that bring no actual value are seen as waste, and as a leader, you need to distinguish between necessary and unnecessary waste.
 Identifying and reducing activities that are not directly related to producing a quality product, will bring about improvements.

 Example In a production company, typically delivering 2 big items and 4 small items a week, the floor manager should set the WIP limit in a way that forbids starting work on a 3rd big product until both the 2 large and 4 small items are finished.
 The reason being: was the team to keep working on large items before delivering the small ones, and an order for the small ones came, production of the 3rd big item would have to stop mid-way, which causes a new set of problems of its own, like a blocked production line, half-done processes that may not have been allowed to pause for technological reasons and so on.
-Variation decreases productivity and impacts process predictability, both of which are hurting your business.
+Variation decreases productivity and shrinks process predictability, both of which are hurting your business.

 How to use the Deming Cycle?